 Venture capitalists are looking for the next Uber or Facebook to invest in.
 According to Wired, VCs are favoring a few sectors, including blockchain technology, AI technology, pop-up stores, voice-centric devices, digital media startups, and animal-related technology.

 This article will take a look at some of these emerging industries.

-Pop-up stores like food trucks, for instance, are changing the food industry by letting the products come to the people themselves.
+Pop-up stores like food trucks are changing the food industry by letting the products come to the people themselves.
 This booming sector of the food industry is even expected to grow from $6.5 million to $2.7 billion in five years, says Mobile Cuisine.

-Fifth Wall Ventures is shifted its focus on pop-up shops when it partnered with Appear Here, an online marketplace for retail space.
-Through its partnership, Fifth Wall Ventures gave pop-up shop entrepreneurs access to several retail spaces which they could take for flexible rates.
-This strategic move by the venture capitalist helped pave the way for future pop-up shops to flourish.
+Fifth Wall Ventures shifted its focus on pop-up shops when it partnered with Appear Here, an online marketplace for retail space.
+Through its partnership, Fifth Wall Ventures gave pop-up shop entrepreneurs access to several retail spaces that they could take for flexible rates.
+This strategic move by the venture capitalists helped pave the way for future pop-up shops to flourish.